mtinti/myRna-seq/README.md

 MySRA,paired,sra_paired,SRR12345678,,,
 ```

-SRA reads are downloaded with `fastq-dump`, reformatted, and gzipped before entering the standard workflow.
+SRA reads are downloaded with `fasterq-dump`, reformatted, and gzipped before entering the standard workflow.

 ## Processing Differences by Data Type